Transactional Outbox Pattern in Microservices

 - commit once

-- publish outbox records to the broker asynchronously
+- publish outbox records asynchronously afterward

-The critical change is step 2.
+The critical move is step 2.

 That removes the most dangerous inconsistency: state changed, but no durable record exists that the event still needs to be sent.